AlaoSUL/COUNTER_Reports/README.md

 - Renamed a few columns for the dataframes to merge correctly: Title --> Journal | Print_ISSN --> Print ISSN | Online_ISSN --> Online ISSN

+- Created a list of dataframes

+- Concatenated the list of dataframes

+- Fill NaN values from previous years: The concatenation function stacks each dataframe based on similar columns so future years will have NaN values which need to be filled with 0 to represent zero usage since we cannot travel forward in time.

 ##### Code Snippet of above steps

 ![dcjr1](https://github.com/AlaoSUL/COUNTER_Reports/blob/main/Images/dcjr1.PNG)